TomasHubelbauer/svg-screencast/readme.md

 add support for reading `buff` files which would be just the HEX views of the hand- made buffers.
 Or maybe just fuck it and use BMPs even for these.

+### Consider introducing a tunable pub-sub system to decouple screenshoting and encoding

+Instead of taking a screenshot after each frame decode, take screenshots as often as possible or at a fixed interval and queue them in memory, decoding them in parallel.

+Need controls for making sure the screenshots don't overflow the memory.
+Maybe they could be cached on disk (from the get-go or after a threshold) and loaded from disk for encoding so that the problem would become I/O bound as opposed to memory bound.

 ### Fix the issue with the diff going crazy (returning a lot of regions) when scrolled

 Not only the moment the scroll bar appears, but each subsequent screenshot after the